Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Introduction

-We find that the renormalized magnon spectrum lacks van Hove singularities near the BZ corners, exhibiting instead a strong, non-monotonic momentum dependence.
-This contrasts sharply with predictions from prior work.
-A direct comparison with recent INS data~\cite{PhysRevLett.129.127201} supports our findings.
-We also performed a similar analysis for the triangular lattice, relevant to monolayer MnBi$_2$Te$_4$, and confirmed that a second-order perturbation theory \--- without the thermal magnon approximation \--- does not host any van Hove singularities or dip structures, consistent with prior experimental observations~\cite{Bayrakci2006, PhysRevLett.111.017204}.
+We find that the renormalized magnon spectrum lacks van Hove singularities near the BZ corners, although exhibiting a strong, non-monotonic momentum dependence.
+A direct comparison with recent INS measurement~\cite{PhysRevLett.129.127201} supports our findings while contrasting sharply with previous theoretical predictions of van Hove like features from multiple previous works~\cite{PhysRevX.8.011010,YiqunLiu_PRB2023_MnBi2Te4,PhysRevB.4.2280}.
+Our work emphasizes that retaining the full momentum-dependent vertex and self-energy structure is a crucial aspect leading to the absence of van Hove peaks in the renormalized magnon spectrum.

 Analysis of the temperature dependence of the magnon energy renormalization reveals a deviation from the previously predicted $T^2$- behavior.
 While our numerical results remain consistent with a $T^2$- dependence for the acoustic magnon branch, the optical branch exhibits a distinct $T^3$- dependence.
-Notably, recent theoretical work~\cite{PhysRevB.111.094430} reported a $T^3$- dependence across the entire renormalized magnon band structure for CrI$_3$.
-In contrast, we find quadratic temperature dependence for the acoustic branch and cubic dependence for the optical branch within our honeycomb framework.
-Finally, we note that small fluctuations in the temperature exponent $\alpha$ for both up ($\alpha = 3 \pm \delta)$ and down $(\alpha = 2 \pm \delta$) bands persist across the entire BZ.
-We interpret these fluctuations as arising from thermal effects, consistent with earlier theoretical predictions~\cite{Kosevich1986}.
+Notably, a recent theoretical work~\cite{PhysRevB.111.094430} also reported a $T^3$- dependence across the entire renormalized magnon band structure for CrI$_3$.
+In contrast, we find quadratic temperature dependence for the acoustic branch and cubic dependence for the optical branch of the honeycomb lattice.
+We note that small fluctuations in the temperature exponent $\alpha$ for both up ($\alpha = 3 \pm \delta)$ and down $(\alpha = 2 \pm \delta$) bands persist across the entire BZ.
+We interpret these fluctuations as arising from thermal effects~\cite{Kosevich1986}.
 Further controlled INS experiments are needed to confirm this modified temperature dependence and elucidate the underlying physics.
+The absence of van Hove features in magnon renormalization near the BZ boundary, and a distinct $T^3$ dependence of the second-order self-energy correction in the optical magnon branch are the two primary results of our work in honeycomb ferromagnets.

+We also performed a similar analysis for the triangular lattice, relevant to monolayer MnBi$_2$Te$_4$, and confirmed that a second-order perturbation theory \--- without the thermal magnon approximation \--- does not produce any van Hove singularities or dip structures, consistent with prior experimental observations~\cite{Bayrakci2006, PhysRevLett.111.017204}.
+On the other hand, the second-order perturbation correction hosts a $T^2 \log T$ temperature dependence, quite contrary to the previous non-Bravais case.
+We believe this is a crucial difference in the renormalized magnon spectra between Bravais and non-Bravais lattices.